dojo/framework/docs/en/resources/supplemental.md

 ### Create a Resource Template with initialization options

-If the resource template needs to support custom initialization the `createResourceTemplateWithInit` can be used, which requires the template to have an `init` API that will be called when a backing resource is created.
+If the resource template needs to support custom initialization the `createResourceTemplateWithInit` can be used.
+This requires the template to have an `init` API that will be called when a backing resource is created.
 The initialize options required are typed using the second generic on the factory function.

 ```tsx
 import { createResourceTemplateWithInit } from '@dojo/framework/core/middleware/resources';